-How to do Wireless Hotspot Site survey?
+How to do a Wireless Hotspot Site survey?

 1. Obtain a facility diagram in order to identify the potential radio